-What is the eligibility criteria to appear for the UPSC Civil Services exam?
+What is the Eligibility Criteria to appear for the UPSC IAS Civil Services Exam?

 |Category||Upper Age Limit||No. of Attempts|

-The age is calculated on 1st of August of the year of Preliminary Examination.
+The age is calculated on 1st of August of the year of UPSC Prelims Examination.

 The pattern of the UPSC civil services exam is also quite basic.
-It is comprised of two critical stages.
+It comprises two critical stages.
 They are Preliminary Exam & Mains exams (written test & interview).
 Let us understand every stage of the exam in detail.

-Preliminary Exam: Preliminary exam is the first stage which is based on multiple choice questions.
+Preliminary exam is the first stage which is based on multiple-choice questions.
 The preliminary exam of civil services is of qualifying nature.
-That means, the marks obtained in this step will not be counted in the final result.
+That means the marks obtained in this step will not be counted in the final result.
 Here is the exam pattern of the preliminary exam.

 General Studies Paper I

-General Studies Paper I: General Studies question paper cover a bunch of topics based on the current affairs of national and international importance to various static data based subjects such as history, polity, Indian and world Geography, general science and ecology, economic and social development, etc.
+The General Studies question paper covers a bunch of topics based on the current affairs of national and international importance to various static data based subjects such as history, polity, Indian and World Geography, general science and ecology, economic and social development, etc.

 The primary motive of the CSAT paper is to test a candidate’s logical reasoning and analytical ability, decision-making and problem-solving, basic numeracy, data interpretation, etc. This paper is of qualifying nature where candidates should attain at least 33% of marks to make the prelims.